 Aspirin is one over the counter product that experience has shown may bring temporary relief from pain and help reduce swelling and inflammation.
 The herb willow bark has a similar effect.

 After the rest comes exercise.
 Too long a rest and muscles begin to atrophy.
-Stretching before exercising is a must.
+Lengthening ng before exercising is a must.
 It increases flexibility and helps to prevent any further injury.
 Begin with slow, gentle movements gradually increasing the amount of motion and number of repetitions.
 A new exercise to the one that caused the injury may help tremendously.
 For example, when the flare up occurred because of one type of activity like walking, then another similar activity like bike riding may help.

 It is best to start rebuilding the tissues with gentle stretches and exercises designed to heal.
 Begin this phase when the pain is gone.
 Make a plan to gradually increase repetitions and maintain your range of motion.

 Massage the area and rub across (not up & down) the tendon for 1-2 minutes.
-Follow this with 2-3 minutes of stretching the tendon.
+Follow this with 2-3 minutes of lengthening the tendon.
 Repeat this procedure daily.
 Often times, people find that it helps and speeds recovery to apply ice afterwards for 20 minutes.

 Bodywork such as Polarity Therapy, a whirlpool, or just soaking in a warm tub is a great way to increase body temperature and blood flow.
 Warming the tendon prior to activity decreases the soreness.